alexshcer/charlie2krazy/ReadMe.md

 # About me
 Im a pro edater so don't mess with me </br>
-Currently learning how to fuck bitches and get money </br>
+Currently learning how to code better</br>
-Send me friend requests on discord, Give me free esex <3, Follow me on twitter, Join my support server. </br>
+Send me friend requests on discord, Give me free food
+<3, Follow me on twitter, Join my support server. </br>